ihebski/DefaultCreds-cheat-sheet/README.md

 One place for all the default credentials to assist the pentester during an engagement, this document has a several products default credentials that are gathered from several sources.

-> P.S : Most of the credentials are currently extracted from the changeme and routersploit projects, you can use these tools to automate the process https://github.com/ztgrace/changeme , https://github.com/threat9/routersploit (kudos for the awesome work)
+> P.S : Most of the credentials are currently extracted from the changeme,routersploit and Seclists projects, you can use these tools to automate the process https://github.com/ztgrace/changeme , https://github.com/threat9/routersploit (kudos for the awesome work)

 - [x] Project in progress